-FDA pregnancy category D. Do not use pertuzumab if you are pregnant.
+Do not use pertuzumab if you are pregnant.
 It can cause birth defects or death to the unborn baby.
-Use effective birth control to prevent pregnancy while you are using this medication and for at least 6 months after your treatment ends.
+Use effective birth control to prevent pregnancy while you are using pertuzumab with trastuzumab, and for at least 7 months after your treatment ends.
 Tell your doctor right away if you become pregnant.

-If you are pregnant, your name may be listed on a pregnancy registry.
-This is to track the outcome of the pregnancy and to evaluate any effects of pertuzumab on the baby.
+If you are pregnant, your name may be listed on a pregnancy registry to track the effects of pertuzumab on the baby.

 How is pertuzumab given?

 Pertuzumab is given as an infusion into a vein.
 A healthcare provider will give you this injection.